avinash201199/weather-app/CONTRIBUTING.md

 # Contributing to Weather-APP
-We love your input!
-We want to make contributing to this project as easy and transparent as possible, whether it's:
+We appreciate the contribution!We want to make contributing to this project as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code